guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

    :alt: userguide_getfields2.png
    :align: center

-JIRA REST API get wrapper
+JIRA REST API wrapper
 =========================

 **A custom command is provided as a generic API wrapper which can be used to get information from JIRA by calling any REST endpoint available:**
+By default, it uses method GET.
+Additional methods are supported DELETE, POST, PUT.

 ::